ocaml/ocaml.org/README.md

 - **Separation of data editing from HTML/CSS generation:** The data used in the website is stored in Yaml or Markdown so users can easily edit it and contribute to the website.
-  We generate OCaml code from this data to serve the site content and and Ocurrent to automate the data pipelines.
+  We generate OCaml code from this data to serve the site content and Ocurrent to automate the data pipelines.
 All the data used in the site can be found in [`./data`](./data).

 ## Getting started